-Holdings -The LRC subscribes to approximately 15 popular magazines for Lab School students.
-The printed material, including books purchased for library science students, totals approximately 17,000 books.
+Book Selection

-Book Selection - The LRC subscribes to the basic policies of academic and intellectual freedom as described in the Library Bill of Rights and the basic premises of University academic freedom.
+The library subscribes to the basic policies of academic and intellectual freedom as described in the Library Bill of Rights and the basic premises of University academic freedom.
 The policy for reconsidering media is available upon school request.

+Donations

-Donations - The LRC encourages the donation of new books for special occasions.
+The library encourages the donation of new books for special occasions.
 There is a Birthday Book Club in which books may be donated in honor of a birthday.
 Books may also be donated in memory of loved ones or in honor of special achievements.
 Bookplates appropriate to the occasion are placed in all donated books.
 Parents are also encouraged to donate used books.
-Used books that are not appropriate for the LRC collection are passed on to readers with limited resources.
+Used books that are not appropriate for the library collection are passed on to readers with limited resources.

 TEXTBOOKS